csbio/CG-TARGET/README.md

 If you know what you are doing and want to keep up-to-date with the latest version, clone the repository (git clone https://github.com/csbio/CG-TARGET.git or windows equivalent).

-### Setting up environment variables
+### 3. Setting up environment variables

 Required: **TARGET_PATH**

 Set the value of this environment variable to the path of the CG-TARGET folder you downloaded and extracted.
-The scripts from BEAN-counter will look for this variable in your environment, so it must be set!
+The scripts from [BEAN-counter](https://www.nature.com/articles/s41596-018-0099-1) will look for this variable in your environment, so it must be set.

 Optional, but strongly recommended: adding `$TARGET_PATH/scripts/` to your PATH